jeffoconnorau/AGMPowerCLI/UsageExamples.md

 # Backup Plans

+A Backup Plan is a combination of a policy template (that defines what backup policies we use, when they are run and how long the resulting backup is retained) and a resource profile (that defines which appliance creates the backup and where it stores it).
+We apply a backup plan to an application and backups start to get created.

 Note that Backup Plans is the new term for the SLA Architect.
-If you see the term Backup Plan, this is the equivalent of the SLA.
+If you see the term Backup Plan, this is the equivalent of what Actifio called an SLA.

 ## Backup Plan Application

-When we apply a backup plan (SLA) to an application we are protecting or manageing it.
+When we apply a backup plan (SLA) to an application we are protecting or managing it.
 To complete this task we need three things:
 * ```-appid xxx```      The Application ID
 * ```-sltid yyy```   The Policy template ID
 * ```-slpid zzz```   The Resource profile ID